 Everything shows on the credit report right?
 Every debt you owe?
 I currently have two debt collectors harassing me claiming I owe them money and threatening to sue me.
 But when I look on my report, there is nothing that is open against me.
 How do I get them to send me actual proof that I owe?

 While most major lenders and creditors report to at least one of the credit reporting agencies, there is no requirement to report, and not all companies do.
 Therefore, it is possible to owe a debt that does not appear on any of your credit reports.

 Even if a debt was reported but has been removed because of the seven year reporting limit, it may still be collected.
-The statute of limitations for collecting a debt varies by state and is not and does not always match the amount of time that a debt can appear on your credit report.
+The statute of limitations for collecting a debt varies by state and does not always match the amount of time that a debt can appear on your credit report.

+If you've reviewed your credit reports and neither the original account nor the collection account is appearing, gather as much information as you can from the collection agency and the original lender to help you determine if you owe the money.
 The bottom line is that whether or not a debt appears on your credit report does not affect its legitimacy or the creditor's right to collect.

 Thanks for asking.